T8RIN/ImageToolbox/README.md

     - JXL to Images
     - APNG to JXL
     - GIF to JXL
+  - JXL to GIF
+  - JXL to APNG
+  - JXL to WEBP
 - PDF tools
     - PDF to images
     - Images to PDF